 Research undertaken at NICTA is undertaken within seven large-scale Research Groups:

 These groups each have a long-term vision for innovative ICT research with the aim of becoming the leading groups in their field.

 NICTA focuses on wealth creation opportunities that draw on and exploit its areas of research excellence.
 These take the form of funded industry partnerships, startup companies or research outcomes which have major social impact.
 Four Business Teams drive commercial outcomes in the following recognised application domains for ICT:

 - Security and Environment

 NICTA is especially focused on developing outcomes that have major national benefit.

 Our researchers work on Business Team projects supported by an:

 - Engineering, Technology and Development team and

-NICTA is funded by the Australian Government through the Department of Broadband, Communications and the Digital Economy and the Australian Research Council under the ICT Centre of Excellence Program.
-NICTA is also funded and supported by the Australian Capital Territory, the New South Wales, Queensland and Victoria Governments, the Australian National University, The University of Melbourne, together with partners including Griffith University, Monash University, Queensland University of Technology , the University of Queensland and the University of Sydney.
+NICTA is funded by the Australian Government through the Department of Communications and the Australian Research Council through the ICT Centre of Excellence Program.
+NICTA is also funded and supported by the Australian Capital Territory, the New South Wales, Queensland and Victorian Governments, the Australian National University, the University of New South Wales, the University of Melbourne, the University of Queensland, the University of Sydney, Griffith University, Queensland University of Technology, Monash University and other university partners.